Monday Begins on Saturday: Characters and events

 The novel is written from the point of view of Aleksandr Ivanovich Privalov (usually called Sasha), a young programmer from Leningrad, who picks up two hitchhikers during a road trip north through Karelia.
 After the two find out that he is a programmer, they convince him to stay in Solovets and work together with them in the Scientific Research Institute of Sorcery and Wizardry (abbreviated NIIChaVo in Russian, which sounds very close to "Ничего", the word for "nothing").

-The book contains a large number of references to well-known Russian fairy tales and children's stories: Baba Yaga makes an appearance as do Zmey Gorynych and the Learned Cat from Pushkin's "Ruslan and Lyudmila".
+The book contains a large number of references to well-known Russian fairy tales and children's stories: Baba Yaga makes an appearance as do Zmey Gorynych and the Learned Cat from Pushkin's Ruslan and Ludmila.
 Some figures from lore and history also appear, such as genies and Cain.
 The authors portray these persons and concepts (such as magic) either as objects of scientific inquiry or members of the institute.
 Merlin, for example, is described as an incompetent boaster and is in charge of the institute's Department of Predictions.
 The Technical Helpdesk is headed by one Sabaoth Baalovich Odin, also described as the most powerful wizard in the universe, while the vivarium is staffed by Alfred, a vampire.

 The novel has other colorful characters.
 For example, Cristóbal Josevich Junta was formerly a Grand Inquisitor, and is now the head of the Department of the Meaning of Life.
 He is also a talented taxidermist.
-It is rumored that his collection includes a Standartenführer of the SS, an erstwhile friend of Junta's and also a taxidermist.
+It is rumored that his collection includes an SS-Standartenführer, an erstwhile friend of Junta's and also a taxidermist.
 Cristóbal Josevich, so goes the rumor, was equally skilled, only faster.
 Fyodor Simeonovich Kivrin, the head of the Department of Linear Happiness, is a stuttering big guy, an eternal optimist, an apprentice programmer, a fan of Erle Stanley Gardner, and a mentor of sorts to Privalov.
 Modest Matveevich Kamnoedov (whose surname translates to "stone-eater") is an archetypal administrator and bureaucrat who does not understand the "Monday begins on Saturday" work ethic.
 On New Year's Eve, he directs Privalov to turn off the lights and lock all doors, but Privalov soon finds out that everyone is still at the Institute and research continues.

 Some action centers on the laboratory of Amvrosiy Ambroisovich Vybegallo, a professor whose gargantuan experiments are spectacularly wasteful and crowd-pleasing but utterly unscientific.
 In his quest for an "ideal man" he creates a model of "partially satisfied man" which eats inordinate amounts of raw offal achieving ever shortening periods of lethargic "full satisfaction", until it begins eating without ever stopping and eventually bursts, literally.
 On a New Year's Day Vybegallo hatches up his ultimate creation, a "model of a completely satisfied man" who can instantly satisfy all of his wants.
 Immediately upon hatching the model attempts to consume the whole universe, but Roman Oyra-Oyra manages to stop him by throwing at him a genie in a bottle.